The German-Turkish Recruitment Agreement 60 years on | DW | 05.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 "In the interest of the systematic recruitment of Turkish workers to the Federal Republic."
-Those were the opening words of the agreement that — when signed on October 30th, 1961 — established an irreversible bond between Germany and Turkey.
+Those were the opening words of the agreement that — when signed on October 30, 1961 — established an irreversible bond between Germany and Turkey.
 West Germany needed workers to boost production in its booming economy.
-Hundreds of thousands of so-called "guest workers" grasped the opportunity and made their way to Germany.
+Hundreds of thousands of so-called guest workers grasped the opportunity and made their way to Germany.

-Sixty years on, some three million people with Turkish roots live in Germany.
-Burak Yilmaz is part of the third generation of the migrant community.
+Sixty years on, about 3 million people with Turkish roots live in Germany.
+Burak Yilmaz is part of the third generation.
 In 1963, his grandfather traveled by train from Istanbul to Munich.
 The final destination of his long journey was the Ruhr valley industrial region in Germany's northwest.
 He first worked as a miner, before getting a job in the railways.
 According to the terms of the recruitment agreement, the first guest workers were supposed to return to Turkey after a limited stay.
 But that changed when the German government decided to allow family members to join the workers and begin a new life in Germany.

 "My grandmother worked in a food processing plant.
 They took their children to school in the morning, did a full day's work, and after that, they ran small grocery stores," says Yilmaz.
 Their days were work and little else: "The most important thing was to make sure that their children would have a better life."